Feature Selection and CNN

 y = data['TARGET']

-Split the data into training and testing sets with train_test_split(). test_size = 0.2 reserves 20% for testing and 80% for training. random_state controls the shuffling applied before the split. stratify = y means the split is done in a stratified fashion, using y as the class labels.
+Split the data into training and testing sets with train_test_split(). test_size = 0.2 reserves 20% for testing and 80% for training. random_state controls the shuffling applied before the split. stratify = y keeps the class balance in both sets, using y as the class labels.

 X_train, X_test, y_train, y_test = train_test_split(X,y, test_size = 0.2, random_state = 0, stratify = y)